rachyoder/Projects-Exercises/docs/projects/calculator.md

 5. The calculator should have 10 number buttons, `0-9`.
 6. The calculator should have a decimal button `.`
 7. The calculator should store three values internally:
-   - The first number entered by the user (possibly multidigit and decimal)
+   - The first number entered by the user (possibly multi-digit and decimal)
    - The operator selected by the user `/`, `x`, `-`, `+`
-   - The second number entered by the user (possibly multidigit and decimal)
+   - The second number entered by the user (possibly multi-digit and decimal)
 8. The display area should update as a user presses number buttons.
 9. When the user clicks a function button after the first and second values are entered (instead of `=`), the result of the calculation should be saved and the calculator should allow for a new number input (for example: `1` then `+` then `3` then `-`, etc.)
 10. When the calculate button `=` is pressed, the calculator should apply the operation to the two stored numbers in the appropriate order (important for subtraction and division) and update the display.